 While born and raised in Canada, my family is from India, and I decided to return there for dental school.
 My five years in India earning my degree in dentistry will always be with me, mainly because it enhanced my appreciation for the cause of oral health advancement in the Developing World and my dedication to helping the underserved.
 I look forward to a professional lifetime practicing dentistry here in North America.
-Still, I also look forward to returning to India to teach Endodontics at some point in my career.
+Still, I also look forward to returning to India to teach Endodontics sometime in my career.
 I moved to India while still 17 years old to begin dental school in 2007, returned to Canada after completing dental school in 2012, and then moved to Texas in 2015 for my preceptorship in Endodontics.
 I am currently living in XXXX, TX, which I very much enjoy, and I have spent this last year taking advantage of opportunities to practice my Spanish, which has been rapidly improving.
 This language is especially dear to my heart.
 I work very hard to improve it because I see it as helpful in helping the underserved here in North America, with increasing numbers of immigrants who speak primarily Spanish.

-One of the reasons why I left for India immediately following my graduation from high school was so that I could spend time with my grandmother, who was suffering from cancer.
+One of the reasons I left for India immediately after graduating high school was to spend time with my grandmother, who was suffering from cancer.
 Within a few months, I was also a full-time student at the Christian Dental College in Ludhiana, Punjab, allowing me to continue spending weekends and holidays with my grandmother.